 - sigmoid colon – an ‘S’ shaped bend that joins the descending colon to the rectum

-Between 3 and 4 out of every 100 large bowel NETs (30 to 40%) spread to other parts of the body.
+Between 30 and 40 out of every 100 large bowel NETs (between 30 and 40%) spread to other parts of the body.
 The most common places where they can spread to is the liver, lymph nodes and the sheet of tissue that lines the wall of the tummy (the peritoneum).

 The rectum (back passage) starts in the last part of the large bowel.
 This part of the bowel stores poo (stool) until it is ready to be passed out of the body.